medic/cht-docs/content/en/apps/tutorials/application-tests.md

 When testing with harness, the conditions 1 and 2 above can be set in the `harness.defaults.json` file.
 Please see the lines [31](#harness-defaults-json-31) and [26]((#harness-defaults-json-26)) respectively in the sample file further below.

-For 3, let's look at the task event window in the task definition.
+For the condition 3, let's look at the task event window in the task definition.
 As mentioned in the earlier tutorial, the task event is:
 - Due 7 days after the contact’s creation date.
 - Should appear 7 days before the due date, or immediately when the contact is created.
 - Should disappear the day after the due date.